intelligent-control-lab/Composable_Agent_Toolbox/parallelization.md

 - ```debug```
   - ```render_traj```: renders trajectory of primary agent if ```true```

 **Note:** All agent config files must contain a global ```cycle_time``` parameter to be compatible with multiprocessing.
-This parameter specifies the computation frequency of the agent process.
+This parameter specifies the computation frequency of the agent's process.

 ### Usage
 ```bash